 The combined total for the maximum number of O. mykiss collected annually at all of the juvenile monitoring facilities is 26,155 (Table 7).
 The actual of O. mykiss handled at these RSTs is substantially less than proposed averaging 16,465 juveniles (see Table 34).
 Mortalities have been low averaging approximately 2.2% at the Upper Umatilla RST and less than one percent at the other traps (Table 34).
-(Hanson 2017) estimated that for the last 25 years the abundance of outmigrating smolts at TMFD has averaged 43,540.
+Handling of juveniles at these trapping facilities can lead to injury and cause stress, however, trained personnel and established operating protocols can reduce the likelihood of any impacts (see Appendix A).
+Hanson (2017) estimated that for the last 25 years the abundance of outmigrating smolts at TMFD has averaged 43,540.
 If the juvenile O. mykiss captured were all smolts, the trapping would capture approximately 38% of all the outmigrants.
 But the 16,465 juveniles trapped is made up of both migrating and non-migrating O. mykiss, so the impacts on the natural-origin population would be only a portion of that total, and the average number of juveniles lost annually represents between 2 and 6 adults depending on the smolt-to-adult survival.
 The maximum proposed loss of 255 juveniles represents between 2 and 9 adults which would not be expected to have any noticeable effect on the current abundance of the Umatilla summer steelhead population (Table 15).